Byrne's Kentucky Battery: Service

 Byrne first offered his services to P.G.T.
 Beauregard in South Carolina, but upon learning that Fort Sumter had already fallen, he decided to attach his battery to the organization now forming at Camp Boone that would later become famous as the Orphan Brigade.
 The battery saw its first minor action on the advance into Kentucky led by General Simon B. Buckner.
 Byrne's Battery, along with the 2nd Kentucky Infantry, led the advance into Kentucky late in 1861 and captured guns and men along the way, along with many of the pro-Union Homeguard of Kentucky and some of regular and volunteer troops.
 This advance led to the capture of Bowling Green and the subsequent set-up of the later exiled Confederate Government of Kentucky.

-After the withdrawal from Kentucky, they saw heavy action at the Battle of Shiloh, where the battery was completely overrun despite the men's best efforts to save the guns.
-Confederate infantry soon recovered the guns and the battery later supported Daniel Ruggles' assault on the "Hornet's Nest" as part of Ruggles' Grand Battery.
-Even after the bloody fight at Shiloh and the loss of many men, Byrne's Battery continued to serve heroically and effectively in the Orphan Brigade.
-They participated in every battle of the Orphan Brigade up to Stones River, where they gallantly and defiantly stood to their guns despite overwhelming enemy fire.
-One gunner lost his hand to an enemy round, but still stayed at his post.
-Because of its tremendous losses at Stones River, Byrne's Battery was forced to disband and disperse itself amongst the other Kentucky units and even units outside the Orhan Brigade, although though most were simply directly transferred to Lyon's (Cobb's) Battery.
+After the withdrawal from Kentucky, Byrne's battery saw heavy action at the Battle of Shiloh, where the battery was in danger of being overrun.
+The battery recovered its position to support Daniel Ruggles' assault on the "Hornet's Nest" as part of Ruggles' Grand Battery.
+Because of its tremendous losses at Shilon, Byrne's Battery was forced to disband and disperse itself amongst the other Kentucky units and even units outside the Orphan Brigade in May 1862.
+Most were simply directly transferred to Lyon's (Cobb's) 1st Kentucky Artillery Battery.

 After their disbandment, Edward Byrne was commissioned a colonel and placed in command of all Kentucky cavalry companies not already organized into regiments.
 Byrne was ordered to report to General Morgan after the organization of these companies.
 But this did not satisfy Byrne and he requested permission to form another battery and be made Chief of Artillery of Morgan's cavalry.
 His request was granted, but his commission was amended by Confederate Congress to that of a Major.
 He began forming this new battery from elements of his old battery and from new recruits from Kentucky.

 Byrne went on to serve with distinction under Morgan and commanded the artillery on several of his raids until he was court-martialed for his involvement in a bank robbery on one of those raids.
-The men not transferred back to his new unit continued to serve in various units, especially Cobb's Battery of the Orphan Brigade, until they were surrendered by Joseph E. Johnston on April 26, 1865, at Bennett Place.
-The remnants of Byrne's Battery were paroled on May 10.
+The men not transferred back to his new unit continued to serve in various units.
+The 1st Kentucky Artillery Battery, having had other batteries including Cobb's battery merged into it, was surrendered by Confederate Lieutenant General Richard Taylor at Citronelle, Alabama on May 4, 1865.